 This experience allows Natasha to bring a creative element to the charity as well as a good understanding of some of the struggles the children and families we support are facing.
 Natasha has always been a good all rounder, who will put her all into any aspect of the charity and the cause.
 If she doesn’t know how to do something, she will very quickly find out and master that skill!
 A real asset to My Shining Star.

-TRUSTEE IN CHARGE OF FUNDRAISING MANAGEMENT
+VICE PRESIDENT AND TRUSTEE IN CHARGE OF FUNDRAISING MANAGEMENT

 Stay At Home Mum and Cleaning Extraordinaire.